-Dr. Catherine Birken, The Hospital for Sick Children
+By: Dr. Catherine Birken, The Hospital for Sick Children

-Objective and Trial Procedure
+Objectives and Trial Procedure

 Provide a blood sample from your child (initial and 12-month visits only)

 Importance of the Trial

 This study will demonstrate how using public health resources in Ontario alongside the existing primary healthcare will lead to healthier lifestyles.